The US Department of the Treasury publishes first DeFi risk report

 The Financial Conduct Authority (FCA) has issued CP 23/7 FCA regulated fees and levies: rates proposals for 2023/24.

-The CP outlines the FCA’s proposal to increase its funding requirement to £684.2m, but there is a nod to the recent financial challenges: “We recognize that many businesses, including those we regulate, are facing cost pressures.
+The CP outlines the FCA’s proposal to increase its funding requirement to £684.2m, but there is a nod to the recent financial challenges: “We recognise that many businesses, including those we regulate, are facing cost pressures.
 We want to ensure our fees are proportionate.
 As a result, we propose freezing minimum and flat rate fees to ease the pressure on the smallest firms.
 We are also freezing our application fees this year.”

 The consultation period closes on May 11th 2023.